Best Backpacks for Mountaineering

-The ACT Lite is designed with simplicity in mind, but it still offers enough options to make it a great backpack.
+The ACT Lite is designed with simplicity in mind, but it still offers enough options to make it a great mountaineering backpack.
 It features three compartments that help with organization, hydration sleeve pockets, and you also get a few additional pockets.
-It would be nice to have sleeping bag straps on the outside of this backpack, which you won’t get, and that is one downside.
+It would be nice to have sleeping bag straps on the outside of this bag, which you won’t get, and that is one downside.
 However, it still offers a bevy of great features for climbing.
 There are also compression straps on the outside to help keep all of your items in place.

 5. Arc'teryx Alpha FL 45